For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's really up to you!
 As we've found, the overall price of an American degree can be more, less or about the same as the cost of studying in the UK.
 It all depends on where you choose to study (although, in the UK, you can get financial support to cover most up-front costs).

 But, of course, it's not all about the money.
 You could go to an American college and spend less than you would have in the UK, but receive a worse education.
-Equally, you could go to one of the most expensive universities and get a degree that trumps anything Britain could have offered you.
+Equally, you could go to one of the most expensive universities and get an incredible degree.

 As a British student, going to study at an American college will look impressive on your CV.
 It shows that you're willing to go out of your comfort zone and do something different.

 On the other hand, it's important to enjoy your time at university.
 If you think you'd be unhappy at an American college, we'd recommend that you steer clear.
-After all, the UK's unis are still among the best in the world.
+After all, UK unis are still among the best in the world.

-Ultimately, given that both the UK and USA charge for a university education, your main focus should be on finding somewhere that will give you the education and experience that you're after.
+Ultimately, given that both the UK and USA charge for a university education, think about where you'll get the education and experience you're after.

 And remember, you don't need to do your whole degree in America to get the experience of studying there.